Piracy in the Sulu and Celebes Seas

-The Sulu and Celebes Seas, a semi-enclosed sea area and porous region that covers an area of space around 1 million square kilometres, have been subject to illegal maritime activities since the pre-colonial era and continue to pose a maritime security threat to bordering nations up to this day.
-While piracy has long been identified as an ubiquitous challenge, being historically interwoven with the region, recent incidents also include other types of maritime crimes such as kidnapping and the trafficking of humans, arms and drugs.
-Attacks mostly classify as 'armed robbery against ships' according to the United Nations Convention on the Law of the Sea as they occur in maritime zones that lie under the sovereignty of a coastal state.
+The Sulu and Celebes Seas, which together form a semi-enclosed sea area and porous region covering about 1 million square kilometers, have been subject to illegal maritime activities since the pre-colonial era and continue to pose a maritime security threat to bordering nations.
+While piracy has long been identified as a ubiquitous challenge, being historically interwoven with the region, recent incidents include other types of maritime crimes such as kidnapping and the trafficking of humans, arms, and drugs.
+Attacks are mostly classified as 'armed robbery against ships' under the United Nations Convention on the Law of the Sea, as they occur in maritime zones that lie under the sovereignty of a coastal state.
 Incidents in the Sulu and Celebes Seas specifically involve the abduction of crew members.
-Since March 2016, the Information Sharing Centre (ISC) of the Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP) reports a total of 86 abductions, leading to the issue of a warning for ships transpassing the area.
+Since March 2016, the Information Sharing Centre (ISC) of the Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP) has reported a total of 86 abductions, leading to the issuance of a warning for ships crossing the area.

 History of piracy in the region

-Piracy in the Sulu and Celebes Seas has a long history of attacks and raids, with the region being influenced primarily by raiders from the Sulu Sea who originated in the southern parts of the Philippines.
-The Sulu raiders were mostly composed of the Ilanun (or Iranun) and the Sama group of sea nomads as well as the influential Tausug aristocrates from Jolo Island.
-Historically piracy occurred in and around the vicinity of the Sulu island Mindanao, where frequent acts of piracy were committed against the Spanish.
+Piracy in the Sulu and Celebes Seas has a long history of attacks and raids, with the region influenced primarily by raiders from the Sulu Sea who originated in the southern Philippines.
+The Sulu raiders were mostly composed of the Ilanun (or Iranun) and the Sama group of sea nomads, as well as the influential Tausug aristocrats from Jolo Island.
+Historically, piracy occurred near the island of Mindanao, where frequent acts of piracy were committed against the Spanish.
 These attacks of the local population are often known as the Spanish-Moro conflict.
-The term "Moro" thereby originated in the Spanish description as they introduced the derogatory term for Muslims and portrayed them in negative terms primarily due to their opposition to Spanish colonial rule and Christianity.
-However, the term is being reclaimed by ethnic Filipinos today and constitutes a re-claiming of Muslim identity, which is why the term will be used in the present article as well.
+The term "Moro" thereby originated in the Spanish description, as they introduced the derogatory term for Muslims and portrayed them in negative terms primarily due to their opposition to Spanish colonial rule and Christianity.
+However, the term is being reclaimed by ethnic Filipinos today and constitutes a reclaiming of Muslim identity; consequently, the term is applied in this historical context.

-Because of the continual wars between Spain and the Moro people, the areas in and around the Sulu Sea saw re-occurring incidents of piracy attacks, which were not suppressed until the beginning of the 20th century.
+Because of the continual wars between Spain and the Moro people, the areas in and around the Sulu Sea experienced recurring pirate attacks, which were not suppressed until the beginning of the 20th century.
 The pirates of that period should not be confused with the naval forces or privateers of the various Moro tribes.
-However, many of the pirates operated under government sanction during time of war.
+However, many of the pirates operated with government sanction during wartime.